shawn-wilkinson/tdd_presentation/PITCHME.md

 3. You can't write more production code than is sufficient to pass the currently failing unit test<br>
 [Credit to Robert C. Martin](http://programmer.97things.oreilly.com/wiki/index.php/Uncle_Bob)
 ---
-Why Do We Use TDD?
+####Why Do We Use TDD?
-TDD is continual testing, coding, design and documentation.
+1. Code is written to specification.
+2. Tests serve as documentation for the intention behind the subject.
+3. We can push up with confidence.
+4. Tests promote refactoring and more maintainable code.
+4. Will you *really* get around to writing those tests later?
 ---
 ####The Hard Part
 #####Testing functionality that doesn't exist yet